harshdeepsinghbasra100/SecureLink/README.md

 # Overview
 This project is a secure communication system built using Java.
-It uses AES encryption and socket programming to enable safe data transmission between client and server over a network.
+/n It uses AES encryption and socket programming to enable safe data transmission between client and server over a network.

 # Features
-Encrypted messaging (AES)
+Encrypted messaging (AES),
-GUI-based client (Java Swing)
+GUI-based client (Java Swing),
-Multi-client server handling
+Multi-client server handling,
-LAN communication support
+LAN communication support,
-Logging and monitoring
+Logging and monitoring,
-Intrusion Detection System
+Intrusion Detection System.

 # Technologies Used
 Java,